nigef/NetworkNodes/README.md

 ## Application Layer: Software Model
 - Producer/Consumer model with shared buffer, and locking mechanism, (with "condition variable"?).
-- Potential issues: deadlock, starvation, ...
+- Potential interesting issues to encounter: deadlock, starvation, ...
+- Another interesting experience could be practiced with many nodes and a central hub is the concept of "load balancing".

 <p align="center">
     <img src="https://github.com/nigef/NetworkNodes/blob/master/images/prodcon_from_mit.jpg" width="500">